 - 1.1.
 This submission is provided by the Advertising Standards Authority (ASA), the Committee of Advertising Practice (CAP) and the Broadcast Committee of Advertising Practice (BCAP) the 'ASA system.' - 1.2.
+The ASA system is providing this written submission in response to Ofcom's call for evidence on the first phase of online regulation. - 1.3.
 The ASA is the UK's independent advertising regulator.
-We have been administering the non-broadcast Advertising Code (written and maintained by CAP) for 60 years and the broadcast Advertising Code (written and maintained by BCAP) for 18, with our remit further extended in 2011 to include companies' advertising claims on their own websites and in social media spaces under their control. - 1.3.
+We have been administering the non-broadcast Advertising Code (written and maintained by CAP) for 60 years and the broadcast Advertising Code (written and maintained by BCAP) for 18, with our remit further extended in 2011 to include companies' advertising claims on their own websites and in social media spaces under their control. - 1.4.
 We are responsible for ensuring that advertising is legal, decent, honest, and truthful and our work includes undertaking proactive projects and acting on complaints to tackle misleading, harmful or offensive advertisements.
-We are committed to evidence-based regulation, and we continually review new evidence to ensure the rules and our application of them remain fit-for-purpose. - 1.4.
+We are committed to evidence-based regulation, and we continually review new evidence to ensure the rules and our application of them remain fit-for-purpose. - 1.5.
 As the UK's frontline advertising regulator, the ASA brings together different statutory, coregulatory and self-regulatory enforcement mechanisms so they appear seamless to people and businesses.
 Our system involves the active participation of a range of legal backstops in the consumer protection landscape.
-We work closely with a network of partners including Ofcom, the Gambling Commission, the Information Commissioner's Office, the Medicines and Healthcare products Regulatory Agency, the Financial Conduct Authority and the Competition and Markets Authority. - 1.5.
+We work closely with a network of partners including Ofcom, the Gambling Commission, the Information Commissioner's Office, the Medicines and Healthcare products Regulatory Agency, the Financial Conduct Authority and the Competition and Markets Authority. - 1.6.
 Through the sharing of information, joined-up enforcement action and referral processes, our partners bolster our regulation and assist us, where necessary, to bring non-compliant advertisers into line.
-Together, this 'collective regulation' helps to protect people and responsible business from irresponsible ads: ads that mislead, harm or offend their audience. - 1.6.
+Together, this 'collective regulation' helps to protect people and responsible business from irresponsible ads: ads that mislead, harm or offend their audience. - 1.7.
 We bring together the ad industry and media owners to set, maintain and police high standards.
 The UK Advertising Codes are drafted and maintained by the industry committees of CAP and BCAP, supported by experts in our Regulatory Policy team.
 This means businesses have a direct stake and an enlightened self-interest in adhering to the standards they set and creates a level-playing field amongst them.
 There are multiple checks and balances in place to ensure the committees' development of rules and guidance is transparent, open to scrutiny and adheres to the principles of good regulation.
 These include calls for evidence and public consultations; mandatory regard to the advice of an expert independent consumer panel; Ofcom signing off on BCAP rule changes; the ASA System's processes being open to judicial review and more besides.
-All to ensure the system is wholly accountable to everyone with a stake in advertising. - 1.7.
-The UK Advertising Codes include rules reflecting specific legal provisions and rules developed through separate regulatory process, which in combination ensure ads don't mislead, harm or seriously offend their audience.
-The inclusion of the rules in the UK Advertising Codes has enormous one-stop-shop benefits for the marketing industry in their application of the rules and for consumers, who benefit from the protection they afford.
+All to ensure the system is wholly accountable to everyone with a stake in advertising.

 - 1.8.
+The UK Advertising Codes include rules reflecting specific legal provisions and rules developed through separate regulatory process, which in combination ensure ads don't mislead, harm or seriously offend their audience.
+The inclusion of the rules in the UK Advertising Codes has enormous one-stop-shop benefits for the marketing industry in their application of the rules and for consumers, who benefit from the protection they afford. - 1.9.
 In addition to investigating ads, we also provide a wealth of training and advice services (most of which are free) for advertisers, agencies and media to help them understand their responsibilities under the Codes and to ensure that fewer problem ads appear in the first place.
-CAP and BCAP provided over 850,000 pieces of advice and training in 2021. - 1.9.
-The ASA system is providing this written submission in response to the Online Safety Bill Committee's call for evidence.
+CAP and BCAP provided over 850,000 pieces of advice and training in 2021.